zolars/TweetScraper/README.md

 1. Install `conda`, you can get it from [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 The tested python version is `3.7`.

 2. Install selenium python bindings: https://selenium-python.readthedocs.io/installation.html.
-(Note: the `KeyError: 'driver'` is caused by wrong setup)
+(Note: the `KeyError: "driver"` is caused by wrong setup)

 3. For ubuntu or debian user, run: